Fireflies in the Dusk: Release

 The film premiered on March 27, 2025, at Cleveland International Film Festival.

 Reception

-Alan Ng at Film Threat scored it 7.5 out of 10 and said "It's as if Jane Austen dropped acid and binged Rick and Morty."
-Peter Gray at The AU Review scored the film 4 out of 5, calling it a "melodramatic romp of a comedy.
+Alan Ng of Film Threat scored it 7.5 out of 10 and said "It's as if Jane Austen dropped acid and binged Rick and Morty."
+Peter Gray of The AU Review scored the film 4 out of 5, calling it a "melodramatic romp of a comedy."
 Journalist Ramon Writes said it was "uniquely entertaining," comparing the film to The Lake House, You've Got Mail, The Office, and Bridgerton with the comedy of Mel Brooks.
-Rachel Sinclair at Film Business said the film "is a vibrant, unpredictable romp that makes you laugh."
-Barbara Keer at Splash Magazines praised the costumes and performances.
-Mark Lakatos at Take 2 Indie Review scored it 4 out of 5 and stated it "bends its genres effortlessly into a surprisingly hilarious, possibly divisive but no less poignant dramedy that has much to say about the changing times."
+Rachel Sinclair of Film Business said the film "is a vibrant, unpredictable romp that makes you laugh."
+Barbara Keer of Splash Magazines praised the costumes and performances.
+Mark Lakatos of Take 2 Indie Review scored it 4 out of 5 and stated it "bends its genres effortlessly into a surprisingly hilarious, possibly divisive but no less poignant dramedy that has much to say about the changing times."